hatzfeld/certbot-local-dns/README.md

   -d subdom.example.com -d '*.subdom.example.com'
 ```

 With scenario B (see above) it is possible to start the nameserver with the invocation of certbot and to shut it down afterwards.
-If you wish to use this possibility, check the configuration section of the script for necessary changes and use this command to run certbot:
+If you wish to use this possibility, check the configuration section of the script for necessary changes and use this modified command to run certbot:
 ```
 certbot certonly --server https://acme-v02.api.letsencrypt.org/directory \
   --manual --manual-auth-hook "/etc/letsencrypt/certbot-local-dns-auth.sh start" \